scriptPilot/google-calendar-skedpal/README.md

 5. Save and run the `onCalendarUpdate` function once to grant access to your calendar to this script.

-6. Create a trigger for the function `onCalendarUpdate`, based on calendar updated for your calendar id.
+6. Create a trigger for the function `onCalendarUpdate`, based on calendar updates for your calendar id.

 ### Usage